cchitsiang/awesome-stars/README.md

 - [sunner/ChatALL](https://github.com/sunner/ChatALL) - Concurrently chat with ChatGPT, Bing Chat, Bard, Alpaca, Vicuna, Claude, ChatGLM, MOSS, 讯飞星火, 文心一言 and more, discover the best answers
 - [ca1c/envcli](https://github.com/ca1c/envcli) - Populate .env file from javascript variables
 - [prisma/ecosystem-tests](https://github.com/prisma/ecosystem-tests) - 🥼🧬🧪🔬🧫🦠 - Continuously tests Prisma Client with various operating systems, frameworks, platforms, databases and more.
+- [SupaGruen/StableDiffusion-CheatSheet](https://github.com/SupaGruen/StableDiffusion-CheatSheet) - A list of StableDiffusion styles and some notes for offline use.
+Pure HTML, CSS and a bit of JS.
 - [ahmed3520/lam-store](https://github.com/ahmed3520/lam-store) - Lam-store App is a desktop app that allows users to perform tasks through a centralized chat interface.
 It supports apps developed in any language and uses Node child processes to communicate with the
 - [cptn-io/el-cptn](https://github.com/cptn-io/el-cptn) - cptn.io is an open-source platform that helps develop and deploy integrations and data pipelines quickly and easily.
 - [thecookingsenpai/autogpt-gui](https://github.com/thecookingsenpai/autogpt-gui) - A graphical user interface for AutoGPT